Guido Baccelli: Career as a politician

 In parallel to his career as a physician, Guido Baccelli was also an active politician who devoted significant time and effort to improving his home city, Rome, in numerous fields, ranging from agriculture to education.

 The leading roles obtained by Baccelli as a politician include: Deputy for Rome at the Italian parliament in 1875, Minister of Public Instruction in 1881 during Cairoli's 3rd Cabinet, during Depretis' 4th and 5th cabinet from 1881 to 1884, during Crespi's 3rd 4th Cabinet from 1893 to 1896 and during Pelloux's first and second cabinet from 1898 to 1900, Minister of Agriculture, Industry and Commerce during Zanardelli's first government from 1901 to 1903 and "President of the National Board of Health" (Consiglio Superiore di Sanità) from 1872 to 1877 and again from 1887 to 1915.

 As part of his role as Minister of Public Instruction, Baccelli promoted reforms in the fields of primary and university education.

-Baccelli's ideas were revolutionary for the time, in fact in a time period were the central government opposed giving too much knowledge to the populous he strived to reduce the rate of illiteracy with a peculiar type of schooling known at the time as "Complementary".
-It would instruct young adults between the ages of 16-19 by reviewing what had been studied in elementary school and adding military topics (1898).
+Baccelli's ideas were revolutionary for the time.
+In a time period where the central government opposed giving too much knowledge to the populace, he strove to reduce the rate of illiteracy with a peculiar type of schooling known at the time as "Complementary".
+It would instruct young adults between the ages of 16 and 19 by reviewing what had been studied in elementary school and adding military topics (1898).

 Baccelli also proposed a law on the work of women and children (Sul lavoro delle donne e dei fanciulli) which was approved in June 1902, this law substituted the obsolete law of February 1886 n 3657.